anton-johansson/version-lifecycle-maven-plugin/README.md

 ## Inspiration

 This plugin has gotten a lot of inspiration from the `npm version` command, which is a great tool for managing your versions.
+It's also inspired by [Versions Maven Plugin](https://www.mojohaus.org/versions-maven-plugin/) and actually uses some of its goals as the default goals for some of the lifecycle phases.

 ## Assumptions